-The following industries, based on the Standard Industrial Classification for Japan:
+The following industries, based on the Standard Industrial Classification for Japan :

 - (1) Construction

 - (2) Manufacturing

 - (3) Information and communications

 - (4) Transport and postal activities

-- $\left< 5 \right>$ Wholesale and retail trade
+- (5) Wholesale and retail trade

 - (6) Finance and insurance

 - (7) Real estate and goods rental and leasing

-- (8) Scientific research, professional and technical services

-(In scientific research, scientific and development research instituties are excluded.)
+- (8) Scientific research, professional and technical services (Scientific and development research institutions are excluded from scientific research.)

-(9) Accommodations, eating and drinking services
+- (9) Accommodations, eating and drinking services (Bars, cabarets and nightclubs are excluded from eating and drinking services.)

-(In Eating and drinking services, Bars, cabarets and night clubs are excluded.)

-(10) Living-related and personal services and amusement services
+- (10) Living-related and personal services and amusement services

-(In Miscellaneous living-related and personal services, Domestic services, Crematories and graveyard custodians and Ceremonial occasions are excluded.)
+(Domestic services, Crematories and graveyard custodians and Ceremonial occasions are excluded from livingrelated and personal service.)

-- $\left( 11\right)$ Medical, health care and welfare - $\left( 12\right)$ Services, N. E. C
+- (11) Medical, health care and welfare - (12) Services, N.E.C